corretto/heapothesys/HyperAlloc/README.md

 As an experimental feature, HyperAlloc makes dynamic changes to the created object graph in order to exercise the memory read and write barriers typical of concurrent garbage collectors.
 Before beginning its main test phase, it stores long-lived objects in a hierarchical list of object groups.
 In order to exercise garbage collector marking phases, higher group objects randomly reference objects in the next lower group to create a somewhat complex and randomized reference graph.
 This graph does not remain static: HyperAlloc constantly replaces a portion of it and reshuffles references between the objects in it.
 You can control the long-lived object replacement ratio by specifying the -r option (<ratio of objects being replaced per minute>, default: 50).
 The default value means that 1/50 of objects will be replaced per minute.
 The reshuffled object reference ratio (-f <ratio of objects get reshuffled>, default: 100) default value means that when replacement happens, 1/100 of inter-object references are reshuffled.

 To predict heap occupancy and allocation rates, HyperAlloc makes its own calculations based on knowledge of JVM-internal object representations, which depend on the JVM implementation in use.
 These are currently specific to the HotSpot JVM for JDK 8 or later.
 The calculations seem to agree with what HotSpot GC logs indicate as long as the following parameter is used correctly.
-HyperAlloc cannot automatically detect when the JVM uses compressed object references, i.e., 32-bit object references in a 64-bit JVM, aka “compressedOops”.
-You need to set the parameter “-c” to false when running HyperAlloc with a 32 GB or larger heap or with a collector that does not support “compressedOops”.
+HyperAlloc automatically detects when the JVM uses compressed object references, i.e., 32-bit object references in a 64-bit JVM, aka “compressedOops”.

 HyperAlloc, while written from scratch, inherits its basic ideas from Gil Tene’s [HeapFragger](https://github.com/giltene/HeapFragger) workload.
 HeapFragger has additional features (e.g., inducing fragmentation and detecting generational promotion), whereas HyperAlloc concentrates on accurately predicting the resulting allocation rate.
 Additionally, we thank to Gil for his [jHiccup](https://www.azul.com/jhiccup/) agent, which we utilize to measure JVM pauses.